zivomri/evidence-training/README.md

 In this step we will rerun the promotion workflow again, after adding all of the evidences expected by the policy.

-1. Navigate to the promote workflow, and run it again.
+1. Navigate to the build workflow, and run it again.
-2. Make sure the workflow completese successfully.
+4. Make sure the workflow completese successfully.
-3. Navigate to the release bundle in the JFrog platform using the link in the summary page.
+6. Navigate to the release bundle in the JFrog platform using the link in the summary page.
-4. Navigate to the evidence graph tab and review the evidences, created as part of the updated build.
+7. Navigate to the evidence graph tab and review the evidences, created as part of the updated build.
+3. Check that all of the relevan evidences were created successfully, you should see approval evidence and SBOM evidence attached to the release bundle.
+4. Navigate to the promote workflow, and run it again.
+5. Make sure the workflow completese successfully.
-5. Review the approval evidence content, and check which data is included in the evidence.
+8. Review the approval evidence content, and check which data is included in the evidence.
 Where is this data comming from?